sai-educ/math-vocab/README.md

    existing deployment keeps saying "missing FISH_API_KEY" until you redeploy.

 Vercel turns `api/tts.js` into the server-side function automatically.
-`.vercelignore` keeps `.env*` out of the upload, and `public/` contains only the two self-contained HTML files that should be served statically.
+`.vercelignore` keeps `.env*` out of the upload, and `public/` — rebuilt by `npm run build`, and gitignored so nothing stale is ever committed there — contains the two self-contained HTML files, `assets/sun.glb`, and `roadmap.html`, all served statically.

 > **Before you make the URL public**, read
 > [Cost and abuse](#cost-and-abuse) below.
 The voice endpoint currently accepts